 The two teams left just days apart, but Amundsen’s team got there 34 days earlier and Scott’s team didn’t make it back, dying within 11 miles of reaching their supply depot.

 Collins credits Amundsen’s “fanatic discipline, empirical creativity and productive paranoia” as critical to his team’s success (and but three out of 13 qualities of leadership he discussed).
+Among the key determinants of success earlier outlined was involving the right people.
+Amundsen unceremoniously dumped people — even those with close personal ties — whom he thought would not be an asset to the team.

 In contrast, “Scott allowed sentiment to override discipline” by allowing on the team a colleague who ended up undermining the expedition.
 Another example of his lack of discipline: Scott stopped at one point to collect rocks that were geologically interesting but not germane to the mission.